Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence: The Role of X-ray Gas

-We therefore interpret the 7.14~keV feature as tentative evidence for Fe~XXVI~Ly$\alpha$ emission arising from a hot, blueshifted nuclear wind.
-In contrast to the absorption-dominated UFOs commonly observed in quasars \citep[e.g.,][]{tombesi_discovery_2010}, this candidate outflow is detected in emission, implying a geometry and covering factor that allow significant reprocessing of the central radiation field.
-Deeper hard X-ray observations will be required to confirm its presence and to better constrain its physical conditions and geometry.
-We discuss the implications of this putative hot wind in the context of a proposed evolutionary sequence for quasars in Section~\ref{sec:evolution}.
+We therefore note the presence of a possible high-energy emission feature consistent with Fe~XXVI~Ly$\alpha$ from a fast, highly ionized nuclear wind, while emphasizing that deeper hard X-ray observations are required to confirm its nature and physical origin.
+In contrast to the ultra-fast outflows commonly reported in quasars, which are detected in absorption \citep[e.g.,][]{tombesi_discovery_2010, tombesi_wind_2015}, this candidate outflow would be observed in emission, potentially implying a geometry and covering factor that allow substantial reprocessing of the nuclear radiation field.
+We discuss the implications of such a scenario in the context of quasar evolution in Section~\ref{sec:evolution}.